Keyj33k/htkit/README.md

 [6] WIFI-Stalker
 -------------------------------------------------------------------
-~ tool which displays all available networks around you
+~ tool which displays all available networks around your access point

+~ you need to set your wireless device in the monitor mode

 [7] Whereareyou
 -------------------------------------------------------------------
-~ tool for locating unknown phonenumbers
+~ a simple tool for grabbing informations about a phonenumber

+>>> like location etc.

 Installation:
 -------------------------------------------------------------------